Can Bulletproof Coffee Help My Running?

 So how can this enhance my running?

 It’s well-documented that caffeine and/or coffee can positively impact athletic performance in the right quantities.
 The old myth that coffee dehydrates you has been proven to be incorrect when athletes consume a cup a day.
-Caffeine has been shown to improve blood flow and circulation, decrease muscle pain, and burn more calories with exercise, to name a few benefits.
+Caffeine has been shown to improve blood flow and circulation, decrease muscle pain, and burn more calories, to name a few benefits.
 Benefits are noted in numerous studies for caffeine’s role in enhancing short and long distance running performance, and the benefits are more pronounced in people who occasionally drink coffee compared to those who are habituated to having it daily.

 Studies have found that MCT oil can enhance endurance during high-intensity exercise, and it also acts as a quick food source, like carbohydrates.
 Fatty acids in butter have been found to enhance the fat-burning effects of exercise, and the butter itself lends to the extended release of the coffee in the bloodstream.
 This can help stabilize your blood sugar reaction from caffeine and can also help you with bursts of energy later on in your run.
 While the recipe itself appears to promote weight loss, it’s important to note that one cup provides significantly more calories than traditional coffee, and it’s not designed to be consumed all day long, but rather as one 8-ounce cup in the morning.
 For those who are avoiding dairy, I was surprised to learn that the butter has almost zero lactose, so it’s still a safe bet for most.